Sexual and Reproductive Health

 Annual screening for chlamydia (a bacterial STI) is recommended for sexually active women under the age of 25.
 This can occur at an annual gyn exam, with a pap smear, or with a urine test.

-Gonorrhea, syphilis, and HIV screening for those with identified risks.
+Gonorrhea, chlamydia, syphilis, and HIV screening for those with identified risks.

 Men should know how to perform a testicular exam and have any concerns assessed by their medical providers.

-Gardasil vaccine is recommended for both women and men up to age 26 to protect against high risk Human Papilloma Virus (HPV) variants associated with cervical, throat, and anal cancers as well as HPV variants most commonly associated with genital warts.
-This vaccine can be administered at the health center for a supply fee.
-You will be given documentation which you can able to submit to your insurance provider for reimbursement as applicable.
+Gardasil vaccine is recommended for women and MSM up to age 26 and for men up to age 21 to protect against high risk Human Papilloma Virus (HPV) variants associated with cervical, throat, and anal cancers as well as HPV variants most commonly associated with genital warts.
+This vaccine can be administered at the health center.

 Please call 736-3677 to make an appointment.